Antonymy

 See Also

-Foundational formal analysis of antonymy, distinguishing gradable from complementary types and working out the logical properties (entailment, negation behavior) of each subtype.
+Summary: Foundational formal analysis of antonymy, distinguishing gradable from complementary types and working out their logical properties.
 Still the standard linguistic reference.

-Extended Lyons’ treatment, adding relational and directional antonymy and developing fine-grained tests for distinguishing antonym subtypes.
-Rich with examples from English and other languages.
+Summary: Extended Lyons’ treatment, adding relational and directional antonymy and developing fine-grained tests for distinguishing antonym subtypes.

-Comprehensive psycholinguistic and semantic treatment of antonymy, examining the relationship between linguistic opposition and cognitive contrast.
-Includes corpus evidence on antonym co-occurrence and psychological associativity.
+Summary: Comprehensive psycholinguistic and semantic treatment of antonymy, examining the relationship between linguistic opposition and cognitive contrast; includes corpus evidence on antonym co-occurrence and psychological associativity.